AkashBabu/supervised-emitter/apidocs/interfaces/isupervisedemitter.md

 ▸ **unScope**(`event`: string): *string*

-This strip the scope part in the given event
+This strips the scope part in the given event

 **Parameters:**